-It is preferred that courses are completed sequentially as presented.
+It is preferred that courses are completed sequentially as presented, but not required.

 Admission & Conferral

 Admission to the Graduate School and completing a Graduate Certificate Application are required for all students.
 For both degree-seeking and non-degree-seeking students, the Graduate School requires completion of a bachelor’s degree from an accredited institution with a GPA of 3.0 or better for admission to Certificate Status.
 Applicants with an undergraduate GPA < 3.0 may qualify for Commonwealth Campus admission.
 Students pursuing a degree and a certificate simultaneously are classified within their degree program.
 Certificate credits may be used to meet degree requirements if they are appropriate for inclusion on the degree Plan of Study.
 When all requirements have been satisfied, participants will submit an application for certificate conferral conferral to have the certificate added to their academic transcript.
 Participating students should complete the Graduate Certificate Application.